Merulo/CompilerJFTT/README.md

 This is the part where optimization happens (to be done).

 ### ThirdIR
-Should legalize all the code, meaning translating it directly into the assembler
+Should legalize all the code, meaning translating it directly into the assembler.
+TODO: remove empty blocks

 ### FourthIR + RegisterAllocator
 Should create executable code.